 Embryo: The zygote develops into an embryo and the PEN develops into endosperm.
 Endosperm provides nutrition to the developing embryo.
 Synergids and antipodals degenerate after fertilization.
 Ovules develop into seeds and ovaries develop into fruits.

 Both haploid and diploid cells in plants can undergo mitosis.
-Due to this, formation of haploid and diploid plant bodies becomes possible.
+Due to this unique ability in plants, formation of haploid and diploid plant bodies becomes possible.
 The haploid plant body produces gametes and it represents a gametophyte.
 After fertilization, the zygote undergoes mitosis and produces a diploid sporophytic plant body.
 The diploid sporophytic plant produces haploid spores by meiosis.
 The spores then undergo mitosis and form a haploid plant body once again.
+The haploid and diploid plant bodies can be of variable lenghts in different divisions of Plant Kingdom.
+They alternate with each other.
+This phenomenon is called alternation of generation.

 Thus, during the life cycle of any sexually reproducing plant, there is an alternation of generations between gametophyte and sporophyte.
 This phenomenon is called alternation of generations.